 The Pitt-Johnstown MountainCat Veterans Program (MVP) recognizes the service performed by United States military veterans, and assists them in making a successful transition into the student population.
 This program represents Pitt-Johnstown’s deep commitment to serving current and former members of the United States Armed Forces (Army, Navy, Marine Corps, Air Force, and Coast Guard) who served on active duty.

 The MVP is a collaboration of many units across the campus that compose the Veterans Support Council.
 Pitt-Johnstown is a proud participant in the Yellow Ribbon Program.
 Our commitment to veterans and active-duty military men and women has earned Pitt-Johnstown the prestigious distinction of being named a "Military Friendly School" by GI Jobs magazine.

-Currently, our campus has 54 veteran students and 12 ROTC members.
+Currently, our campus has more than 50 veteran students.

 Specially trained individuals have been designated as your primary points of contact in several student services and administrative departments, which comprise the Veterans Support Council:

 Human Resources Specialist

 Executive Director, Health and Counseling Services

 Associate Vice President of Enrollment Services

 Assistant to the Vice President for Academic Affairs